To prepare permanent information assets for transfer to State Records' custody you need to:

 If the information assets show signs of mould, insect, water or other damage, or include USBs, CDs or other media contact the Archive Team for advice.

-Boxing and listing should be done at the same time to ensure the list of items added to the box matches what has been placed into the box.
+Boxing and listing should be done at the same time to ensure the items listed in the box (unit) match what has been placed in the box.

 Standard box types must be used.

-Ensure boxes are filled, with enough space to fit your hand down inside the box.
+Ensure boxes are filled with enough space to fit your hand down inside the box.
+Under-filled and over-filled boxes run the risk of damaging the items in transit.

 Label the boxes as you go.
 Write your own code in pencil on the label to identify each separate series until the transfer is approved and you receive a series (GRS) and consignment number from State Records.

-For advice about preparing information assets that do not fit in standard boxes and information assets in other formats including volumes, bundles, maps, plans, index cards, photographs and negatives, microforms, contact the Archive Team.
+For advice about preparing items that do not fit in standard boxes or in other formats, including volumes, bundles, maps, plans, index cards, photographs and negatives, and microforms, contact the Archive Team.

-If information assets are transferred and do not meet the physical requirements of State Records, they may be returned to your agency for correction at your cost, or your agency may be invoiced, as per State Records’ regulated fees and charges, for the time taken by an Archivist to re-process the information assets.
+If transfers do not meet the physical requirements of State Records, they may be returned to your agency for correction at your cost, or your agency may be invoiced as per State Records’ regulated fees and chargesfor the time taken by an archivist to re-process the transfer.

 State Records will only accept boxes with the State Records label printed on them.
 We do not accept transfers of information assets in other boxes.